-Mandriole Valley (also known as the Valley of Reed) is a freshwater valley characterized by water mirrors covered with thick rushes.
-A watchtower, on the border, makes it a privileged place for birdwatching and nature photography.
+Valle Mandriole (also known as Valle della Canna) is a freshwater lagoon characterized by bodies of water covered with thick rushes.
+A watchtower on the border makes it a privileged place for birdwatching and nature photography.

-The area is crossed by the cycling itinerary of the Lamone River, which connects Marina Romea with the towns of Russi and Bagnacavallo.
+The area is crossed by the cycling itinerary of the Lamone river, which connects Marina Romea to the towns of Russi and Bagnacavallo.

 THE PINE FOREST OF SAN VITALE AND PIALASSA DELLA BAIONA

 The PINE FOREST OF SAN VITALE, stretching 10 km north of Ravenna, is one of the most important green lungs in the territory.